-The most successful team in the National Hockey League made plenty of noise on this date throughout the years.
-May 16 also featured plenty of overtime drama, broken records and raised Stanley Cups.
+The most successful team in the National Hockey League made a lot of noise on this date throughout the years.
+May 16 also featured plenty of overtime drama, broken records, and raised Stanley Cups.
 Let’s begin our daily journey back in time to relive all the best moments.

-Despite being on the losing end of the four-game sweep, Flyers forward Reggie Leach was award to Conn Smythe Trophy for being the most valuable player of the postseason.
+Despite being on the losing end of the four-game sweep, Flyers forward Reggie Leach was awarded the Conn Smythe Trophy for being the most valuable player of the postseason.
 He set a record with 19 goals during the Flyers’ playoff run.
 He remains the only non-goalie skater to win the Conn Smythe without winning the Stanley Cup.

-Despite losing the 1980 Stanley Cup Final on this date, the Flyers had a pair of big postseason wins on this date.
-In 1985, goaltender Pelle Lindbergh recorded his third and final playoff shutout in the Flyers 3-0 win over the Quebec Nordiques, in Game 6 of the Wales Conference Final.
+Despite losing the 1980 Stanley Cup Final on this date, the Flyers had a pair of big postseason wins on May 16.
+In 1985, goaltender Pelle Lindbergh recorded his third and final playoff shutout in the Flyers 3-0 win over the Quebec Nordiques in Game 6 of the Wales Conference Final.

-On May 16, 2016, Sidney Crosby needed just 40 seconds of overtime to give the Pittsburgh Penguins a 3-2 win over the Tampa Bay Lightning, in Game 2 of the Eastern Conference Final.
-It was Crosby’s first career playoff overtime goal and it snapped a streak of eight consecutive games without a goal for the Penguins’ captain.
+On May 16, 2016, Sidney Crosby needed just 40 seconds of overtime to give the Pittsburgh Penguins a 3-2 win over the Tampa Bay Lightning in Game 2 of the Eastern Conference Final.
+Crosby’s first career playoff overtime goal snapped a streak of eight consecutive games without a goal for the Penguins’ captain.

 Odds & Ends

-The Islanders beat the Vancouver Canucks 3-1, on May 16, 1982, in Game 4 of the Stanley Cup Final.
-The win makes them the first U.S.-based NHL team to ever win three straight championships.
+The Islanders beat the Vancouver Canucks 3-1 on May 16, 1982, in Game 4 of the Stanley Cup Final.
+The win made them the first U.S.-based NHL team ever to win three straight championships.
 Mike Bossy scored two goals to bring his 1982 postseason total up to 17 and wins the Conn Smythe Trophy for his efforts.
 The Canucks scored just one goal in their two home games versus the Islanders.

 On May 16, 1989, the Bruins hired Mike Milbury as their new head coach, replacing Terry O’Reilly, while the Hartford Whalers fired their coach, Larry Pleau.
 Milbury became the Bruins’ 18th coach and would 90-49-21 in his two seasons behind the bench, leading them to the 1989 Stanley Cup Final.

-Jeremy Roenick and Steve Larmer each scored twice and added two assists, on May 16, 1992, as the Blackhawks beat the Oilers 8-2, in Game 1 of the Campbell Conference Final.
-The Blackhawks went on to sweep the series to advance to their first Stanley Cup Final since 1973.
+Jeremy Roenick and Steve Larmer each scored twice and added two assists on May 16, 1992, as the Blackhawks beat the Oilers 8-2 in Game 1 of the Campbell Conference Final.
+The Blackhawks swept the series to advance to their first Stanley Cup Final since 1973.

-Patrick Roy made 36 saves, on May 16, 1999, for his 12th career playoff shutout.
-The performance game in the Colorado Avalanche’s 3-0 win against the visiting Red Wings, in Game 5 of the Western Conference Semifinals.
+Patrick Roy made 36 saves on May 16, 1999, for his 12th career playoff shutout.
+The performance came in the Colorado Avalanche’s 3-0 win against the visiting Red Wings in Game 5 of the Western Conference Semifinals.

 Happy Birthday to You

 There are 20 current and former NHL players who are sharing a birthday today.
-Among them are Floyd Smith (85), Jean-Sebastien Giguere (43), Kyle Wellwood (37), Tomas Fleischmann (36), Corey Perry (35), Jeff Skinner (28) as well as the late Rick Rypien.
+Among them are Floyd Smith (86), Jean-Sebastien Giguere (44), Kyle Wellwood (38), Tomas Fleischmann (37), Corey Perry (36), Jeff Skinner (29), Jalen Chatfield (25) as well as the late Rick Rypien.